-Different Types of Mycorrhizal Products
+Different Types of Mycorrhiza Products – Mycorrhizal Fungi for Sale

 For my money, I prefer stand alone products.
 In other words, products that just contain mycorrhizal fungi.
-There are some great benefits for plants from Trichoderma and beneficial soil bacteria, but lets get them from products that only contain them.
+There are some great benefits for plants from Trichoderma and beneficial soil bacteria, but let’s get them from products that only contain them.

 Frankly, the different types of biofertilizers don’t mix great and have different shelf lives.
 So lets, buy products that only contain mycorrhizae.
 I have been in this business 30 years.
 I have yet to see a combination product that works as well as a stand alone product.

-Endo, Ecto, Spores, Propagules – What does it all mean?
+Endo, Ecto, Spores, Propagules – What does it All Mean?

 There are a lot of terms when dealing with Mycorrhizae.
-Lets try to make sense of the most common ones.
+Let’s try to make sense of the most common ones.